PEP 690 – Lazy Imports

 - Avoid using star imports, as those are always eager.

 The current reference implementation is available as part of Cinder.
-Reference implementation is in use within Meta Platforms and has proven to achieve improvements in startup time (and total runtime for some applications) in the range of 40%-70%, as well as significant reduction in memory footprint (up to 40%), thanks to not needing to execute imports that end up being unused in the common flow.
+This reference implementation is in use within Meta and has proven to achieve improvements in startup time (and total runtime for some applications) in the range of 40%-70%, as well as significant reduction in memory footprint (up to 40%), thanks to not needing to execute imports that end up being unused in the common flow.

 A per-module opt-in using e.g.